 Located in the Royal National Park in South Sydney, Wattamolla Beach has something to suit everyone.
 The emerald-green coloured lagoon is perfect for snorkelling and low-key lilo vibes, the beach is an ideal fishing spot, and the picturesque picnic and BBQ area is one of the best in Sydney.
 And while Wattamolla is known for its jump rock—NSW National Parks advises against this thrillseeker activity as many people have been seriously injured.

 Scarborough is a small yet super fun beach and (just quietly) it’s the next beach on your hit list.
 Thanks to its location far away from the city, you can beat the crowds and be the king of the waves.
 That’s what we’ll be doing anyway.

-Fully shark netted and completely enclosed, Greenwich Baths is one of Sydney Harbour’s most stunning spots to take a dip.
+Fully shark-netted and completely enclosed, Greenwich Baths is one of Sydney Harbour’s most stunning spots to take a dip.
 Beach toys are provided so you’re allowed to feel like a nine-year-old here all over again, minus the guilt of floating at the local indoor pool on a giant Havaiana thong.
-This one isn’t open all year ‘round and generally closes up shop around April.
+This one isn’t open all year round and generally closes up shop around April.

-Balmoral Beach is Sydney’s best and most popular harbour beaches.
-It’s also the best spot to grab some takeaway, have a bite to eat, a quick dip and soak up a warm Sydney sunset.
+Balmoral Beach is one of Sydney’s best and most popular harbour beaches.
+It’s also the best spot to grab some takeaway, have a bite to eat, have a quick dip and soak up a warm Sydney sunset.
 Dive into the baths and waste the day away, it’s the only way to do it.